GleasonK/HtmlAnalyzer/README.md

 # HtmlAnalyzer
 Lightweight chrome extension to alert when HTML of a visited site contains interesting comments

-Many websites hide interesting text in HTML comments, see [NYT article on White House "A call for coders"][1].
+Many websites hide interesting text in HTML comments or dev console logs, see [NYT article on White House "A call for coders"][1].

-Instead of wondering _how do they do that_ I decided to _make something to do that_.
+Instead of wondering _how do people find this stuff_ I decided to _make something to find this stuff_.

 I'm only just getting started, but I can promise one thing - the UI won't be pretty.